 Streaming apps available include Now TV, Disney+, Apple TV, Sky Store, BritBox, Twitch and YouTube.

 As with the rest of LG’s 2020 OLEDs, the set features Adaptive Audio and AI Picture mode (accessed via an AI Service menu), which use machine-learning techniques to optimise performance.
 The AI sound processing is only applicable to the internal speaker, and doesn’t transfer to a soundbar or external device.

 There’s also an AI smart content option, able to make recommendations based on your viewing history and app usage.
 We’d suggest leaving all of these AI features on.

-LG BX performance — Time to dim the lights and pop the corn
+LG BX picture quality — Time to dim the lights and pop the corn

-While 4K at 120fps has yet to prove itself as a display option, having it available will certainly be welcomed by buyers eager to tick boxes.
+While 4K@120fps has yet to prove itself as a display option, having it available will certainly be welcomed by buyers eager to tick boxes.

 The Alpha 7 processor doesn’t compare with what the Alpha 9 is able to deliver in terms of refinement and finesse.
 But without a side-by-side comparison, we certainly didn’t feel short-changed; its imagery is balanced and filmic – and when you’re gaming or engrossed in a movie, differential subtleties don’t amount to a hill of beans.

 As is LG’s wont, there’s a wide variety of picture modes to choose from – Vivid, Standard, Eco, Cinema, Sports, HDR effect, Filmmaker mode, ISF Expert Bright Room and Dark Room – but relatively few that are likely to please if you watch with some ambient lighting.
 Standard and Eco would be our default settings for most content, at least in rooms that aren’t shy of a few bulbs.